cguintob/BTL_humidity_code/README.md

 ## USING `aht10.ino`
 The first section of `aht10.ino` initializes the sensor to do the following:
-1. Begin collecting data after 9600 ms
+1. Begin collecting data after 9600 ms.
+2. Delay operation by 4800 ms.
-2. Print "Starting up..."
+3. Print "Starting up..."
-3. Check to see if the sensor is running and, if not, delay the data collection by 5000 ms and print "Sensor not running."
+4. Check to see if the sensor is running and, if not, delay the data collection by 5000 ms and print "Sensor not running."
-4. Print "AHT10 running" and set the cycle mode if the sensor is running.
+5. Print "AHT10 running" and set the cycle mode if the sensor is running.

+The line `delay(4800)` was added March 21, 2025 to allow two different Arduino boards to be used simultaneously.

 The second section of the program is an infinite loop that collects measurements indefinitely via the following: